Buy mulled wine, port, sherry & bubbly.

 The Day in Detail:

-Mrs. C says: First task of the day: pop to the post office and get the overseas packages and parcels in the mail before the deadline dates that fall in early December.
-It’s almost upon us…December that is.
+Mrs. C says: It’s almost upon us…December that is.
 We’re ever nearer that magical date when the tree goes up, decorations festoon the house and Christmas lights brighten up our world.
-For so many people these days that’s December 1st.
-To help prepare for the decorating frenzy to come, make sure you have your favourite festive tipple in the house – along with a mound of mince pies.
+For so many people these days that’s December 1.
+Any packages you might want to get in the post before December?
+This morning could be the time.
+Now, to help prepare for the decorating frenzy to come, make sure you have your favourite festive tipple in the house – along with a mound of mince pies.
 You’ll need sustenance along the decorating way: mulled wine and mince pies are perfect.
 And once the tree is standing in all its decorated glory in a few days’ time, you’ll want to toast the occasion with some bubbly or sit back, full of contentment, with a tot of port or sherry…with another mince pie, of course.
 So get stocked up.

-Ed Elf: I once saw a picture of that TV cook Fanny Craddock, from the black and white days.
+Ed Elf: I recently saw a TV clip of cook Fanny Craddock, from the old days.
 All eyelashes and lipstick, she was.
-Fearsome!
+Bit scary!

 - Mail off your parcels and packages for overseas.